INSPIRED LEADERSHIP (ILEADERSHIP™)

 WHY DOES IT MATTER?

-These research-validated results show that Inspired Leaders are more effective—they lead teams that are more committed, work harder, have lower turnover, and exhibit higher morale.
+Yosi’s doctoral research-validated results show that Inspired Leaders are more effective—they lead teams that are more committed, work harder, have lower turnover, and exhibit higher morale2, 3.
+Further research by others has shown that Inspired Leaders have greater life and job satisfaction4, 5, improved mental health6, higher individual work7 and organizational performance8, and even produce better financial results for their organizations9.
 These findings have been further proven through Yosi’s coaching work with over one hundred CEOs, a number of whom have built successful businesses, leading organizations with thousands of employees and annual revenues in the billions.

-And, regardless of scale, many others have discovered the same results, including a research team from Bain & Co.— inspired leaders lead teams that are twice as productive.
+And, regardless of scale, many others have discovered the same results, including a research team from Bain & Co.— inspired leaders lead teams that are twice as productive10.

 As people become Inspired Leaders, growing more trusting and centered within themselves, they mobilize deeper meaning and satisfaction in their lives and the lives of their teams.
-They fuel their passion with deeper purpose, becoming more inspired and inspiring.
+They fuel their passion with deeper purpose, becoming more inspired and inspiring thus building cohesive and aligned organizations around their mission11.

 These Inspired Leaders strike the seemingly impossible balance of leadership: standing their ground with confidence while also listening to others with receptive openness — cultivating collaborative and creative solutions in their team.
 Thus, they foster a sense of community around them, multiplying the power of any individual “I” with the power of the larger “we.”